-- If the --with-doc argument is passed without a list, or specifies just =yes or =all, it enables all supported formats with a =yes to require them. - An (explicit!) --with-doc=auto argument tries to enable all supported formats with an =auto but should not fail the build if something can not be generated. - A --with-doc=no quietly skips generation of all types of documentation, including manpages. - --with-doc=skip is used to configure some of the make distcheck scenarios to re-use man page files built and distributed by the main build and not waste time on re-generation of those.
+- If the --with-doc argument is passed without a list, or specifies just =yes or =all, it enables all supported formats with a =yes to require them. - An (explicit!) --with-doc=auto argument tries to enable all supported formats with an =auto but should not fail the build if something can not be generated. - A --with-doc=no quietly skips generation of all types of documentation, including man pages. - A --with-doc=skip is used to configure some of the make distcheck scenarios to re-use man page files built and distributed by the main build and not waste time on re-generation of those. - A --with-doc=dist-auto allows to use pre-distributed MAN pages if present (should be in "tarball" release archives; should not be among Git-tracked sources; may be left over from earlier builds in same workspace), or build those if we can (the auto part).
+Practically this is implemented in detail only for --with-doc=man=dist-auto, as we do not dist HTML and PDF products; it is a placeholder for those to simplify the generic configuration calls.

 Multiple documentation format values can be specified, separated with comma.
-Each such value can be suffixed with = yes to require building of this one documentation format (abort configuration if tools are missing), =auto to detect and enable if we can build it on this system (and not abort if we can not), and =no (or =skip) to explicitly skip generation of this document format even if we do have the tools to build it.
+Each such value can be suffixed with =yes to require building of this one documentation format (abort configuration if tools are missing), =auto to detect and enable if we can build it on this system (and not abort if we can not), and =no (or =skip) to explicitly skip generation of this document format even if we do have the tools to build it.